 - Provide copy of Academic Transcript

-- Provide copy of TOEFL iBT, IELTS, OR TOEIC Scores (only one test required)
+- Provide copy of TOEFL iBT, IELTS, TOEIC, or Eiken Scores (only one test required)

 - Resume/CV Answers: Experience in each section is evaluated as a whole and having experience in each section is NOT REQUIRED for final selection